Skip to Content

 Screening FAQ

-• Why should healthy babies have newborn screening?
+Why should healthy babies have newborn screening?

 Yes.
 The baby’s family physician or pediatrician can arrange the newborn screening test.
-Please keep in mind that the newborn screen is most accurate in the newborn period, and most of the diseases become apparent in early infancy.
+Please keep in mind that the newborn screen is most accurate in the newborn period, and most of the diseases become evident in early infancy.

 No. Newborn screening is a screen, and is not a substitute for diagnostic testing.
 Diagnostic testing is recommended if an infant is showing any signs or symptoms of one of the conditions on the newborn screening panel.